kstamax/winstars-submission/README.md

 with upsampling layers.
 For upsampling Conv2DTranspose layers where used.<br />
 Final output layer has sigmoid activation for binary classification of a pixel.<br />
-Dataset in skewed towards "no-ship" pixels, so half of the images not containing any ships where removed from training process (which still didn't quite help to prevent false-negative predictions).<br />
+Dataset in skewed towards "no-ship" pixels, so half of the images not containing any ships where removed from training process (which still didn't quite help to prevent false-positive predictions).<br />

 <h2>Notebooks</h2>
 dataset_exploration.ipynb contains process of exploring images and their labels.<br />